How Did Great Britain React To The Continental System

 • Adaptability beats rigidity: Britain didn’t try to fight the Continental System head-on.
 They adapted, finding new markets and methods.

-• apply your strengths: The Royal Navy wasn’t just a military asset — it was an economic one.
+• make use of your strengths: The Royal Navy wasn’t just a military asset — it was an economic one.

 • Exploit your enemy’s weaknesses: Britain turned European resentment into a strategic advantage.